Tags: PowerShell, SQL Server Integration Services

 Another interesting feature of our solution is the ability to control the amount of SSIS packages executed in parallel during the migration.
 We implemented this feature as XML configuration file to maintain the necessary level of flexibility.

-Using our solution, the customer was able to perform the migration automatically, even though the customer team running our utility was never in contact with our development team.
+Using our solution, the customer was able to perform the migration from Oracle to SQL Server using SSIS automatically.
+The customer team running our utility was never in contact with our development team.

 Feel free to contact us to complete your migration project.